tuouo/selfstudy/eREADME.md

-# git for me.
+# git step of mine.

-This is one small step on Internet, one giant leap for myself.
+one small step on Internet, one giant leap for myself.